HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## Notes

 - how about a CHK instruction ?
-- it would compare a register to be within 0 and anothr rgister: r = 0 <= a <= b. r is 0 or 1 then.
+- it would compare a register to be within 0 and another register: r = 0 <= a <= b. r is 0 or 1 then.

 <!--------------------------------------------------------------------------------------------------------->